mmyros/mmyros.github.io/_sources/hobbies.md

 # Hobbies
 ## Running
-Training for my next marathon, first one (2021) was 3:22:43.
+Training for my next marathon, first one (in 2021) took me 3:22:43.

 Goal: qualify for Boston (~3:10:00) by end of 2022
 ## Piano